openstack/operations-guide/doc/ops-guide/source/section_arch_example-neutron.rst

 -------------------------------

-The following tables include example configuration and considerations for both third-party and OpenStackOpenStack Networking (neutron) third-party component configuration components:
+The following tables include example configuration and considerations for both third-party and OpenStack components:

 .. list-table:: Table: Third-party component configuration
    :widths: 25 25 25 25